0x10c/Challenge-303/README.md

   - 022 -
   - 023 -
   - 024 -
-  - 025 - Calculate area of rectangle - User can enter a values from keyboard - Create three methods to etting values, calculate and print result.
+  - 025 - Calculate area of rectangle - User can enter a values from keyboard - Create three methods to: getting values, calculate and print result.
 #### Example
 ```` java
 class RectangleArea {